-Participants in the program are selected and matched by AASHE staff based on applications received through an annual call for mentors and mentees held each summer.
+Participants in the program are selected and matched by AASHE staff based on applications received through an annual call for mentors and mentees open from July 18 through August 24, 2018.
 It is possible that not all applicants will be provided a match.

 Participant Roles & Responsibilities

 - Develop with their mentor a set of goals for the relationship.
 This could include completing a specific project that is feasible within one year.
 Ideally, these goals should include one or more tangible products.

 - Submit a brief description of the goals and the expected deliverables to AASHE within 2 months.
 A link to the form will be provided shortly after a mentor/mentee match is made.

 - Initiate phone or in-person meetings with their mentor at least once a month to update them on progress in relation to the goals and solicit their guidance.

 - Share any products resulting from the collaboration (e.g., case studies, photos, videos, blog posts, syllabi, reports, outreach materials) through the Campus Sustainability Hub.